So you want to start (or already have) a blog? Great!

 3. What does it mean to “self-host” and is it the right option for me?

 When you’re self-hosted that means that your website is the only site hosted on the server.
 With shared hosting, the amount of disk space and bandwidth you’re allotted is limited because there are others sharing the server.
-There are plenty of online companies that offer hosting services Bluehost and hostiserver.
-I reccomend that you do your research and find the service that is best for you.

 However, you won’t need to self-host your blog until it gets really big and you’re bringing in bucket loads of traffic, for now, “shared hosting” is totally fine.